from 533€

 About the program

 The Sri Lankan Government have recently adopted more humane methods to control the population and spread of rabies, focusing now on neutering and vaccinating stray dogs.
 As a result, there has been a significant drop in the number of human rabies deaths and incidents.
-Our mission is to continue these efforts in our local community.
+Our mission is to continue these efforts in the local community with the help of volunteer work in Sri Lanka.

-This programme aims to improve the wellbeing of street dogs in the local area by providing a safe home for vulnerable, sick and disabled dogs, with daily care, vaccinations, rehabilitation and rehoming.
-Your extra pair of helping hands enables the project to provide enough care and love for all the canines, as well as preventing rabies and improving the situation in the local community.
+Bring Them Home Dog Shelter - This animal care volunteer program aims to improve the wellbeing of street dogs in the local area.
+This volunteer work in Sri Lanka provides a safe home for vulnerable, sick and disabled dogs, with daily care, vaccinations, rehabilitation and rehoming.
+As a Sri Lanka dog rescue volunteer, your extra pair of helping hands enables the project to provide enough care and love for all the canines.
+In addition, you can help in preventing rabies and improving the situation in the local community.

 Typical day